💖 HEART to Heart

 Habits don't stick through willpower — especially for ADHD brains.
 Instead, they form best through gentle repetition, environmental design, and emotional relevance.
 You can play a powerful role by helping your loved one identify their anchors, troubleshoot setbacks, and celebrate even the tiniest wins.

-This section introduces concepts like habit stacking, cue-based routines, and "body doubling" — strategies grounded in behavioural psychology and supported by the Unite and Optimise phases of FLOURISH.
+This section introduces concepts like habit stacking, cue-based routines, and "body doubling" — strategies grounded in behavioural psychology and supported by the Optimise and Unite phases of FLOURISH.
 Your goal isn’t to supervise — it’s to support rhythm without pressure.

 🌱 T – Thrive Together